SHIFTING ROOTS

 11. Solomon’s Seal

-The graceful arc of solomon’s seal will add an unexpected and airy element to an arrangement.
+The graceful arc of Solomon’s seal adds an unexpected and airy element to an arrangement.

 Annual Cut flowers for Part Shade

-Well I love using perennials for cut flowers, growing annuals adds so many more options to my bouquets.
+While I love using perennials for cut flowers, growing annuals adds many more options to my bouquets.

 12. Asters